Shakespeare Unlimited: Episode 50

 And "mummy" has everything to do with the substance that one would extract from mummified bodies and, also, of another kind of substance called bitumen, that one would use for the same purposes that one would use the substance extracted from the mummified bodies.
 And, what they had in common, very often, was that they were also black.
 And so, you have this idea then, that Shakespeare is telling us, that the handkerchief was dyed in this black substance.

 So it became clear to me that Shakespeare wanted us to think of, not a white handkerchief, but something that was other than white, and in fact something that might well, in fact, be black.
 On the one hand, the dyed-in-black thing goes back to the practice of what I call this sort of racial prostheses to impersonate blackness on the stage, the early modern version of blackface.
 When we use cloth to imitate black skin, what we also recognize is that that cloth must be dyed black.

-And so, there is this notion.
-There's this continuity of this sort of dyeing practice.
+So, there is this notion, there's this continuity, of this dyeing practice.
 Whether it be the textile body, or the body that is cosmetically darkened, the idea that blackness is a form of dyeing process.
 And so, here we have, then, a dyed handkerchief.
 One could imagine it as a sort of portable symbol of Othello that Desdemona sort of carries around with her, all the time.